 When you are satisfied that your doctor has fully explained the operation, the alternatives and the risks (including risks specific to transplants from other people), you need to decide whether or not you wish to have the tissue transplant.
 You must balance the risks of having a tissue transplant from another person against those of any alternative procedure and of not having treatment altogether.
 Only you can make this decision.

 What if I have other worries about my transplant?

 You may have other concerns about your operation and transplant that we have not covered.
 Please tell your doctor about any concerns you may have, no matter how trivial you think they may be.

-If you are interested in finding out more about tissue transplants and have access to the internet, you might find the following web sites useful:
+If you are interested in finding out more about tissue transplants, you might find the following web sites useful: